-9 male celebrities who've opened up about body image - BBC News
+9 male celebrities who've opened up about body image

 Despite the relentless pressure that young men can feel from the media, the survey found that more than half of the boys (56%) would find it difficult to talk to a teacher about their confidence and nearly one-third (29%) would find it difficult talking to their parents about it.

-Here are nine male celebrities who have spoken out about body image and are calling on the media to change their attitudes.
+Here are eight other male celebrities who have spoken out about body image and are calling on the media to change their attitudes.

 Yes, you read that right!
 Actor Chris Pratt - who plays the gun-toting, butt-kicking, ripped Star-Lord in Guardians of the Galaxy - has struggled with body image, too.

 In a press conference for the film in 2014, he said: "I'm sure I can't relate to what females go through in Hollywood.
 I'm sure I can't.

-But, I do know what it feels like to eat emotionally, and… to be sad and make yourself happy with food.
+"But, I do know what it feels like to eat emotionally, and… to be sad and make yourself happy with food.

 "And then to be almost immediately sad again and now ashamed and then to try to hide those feelings with more food.
 I know what that's like.
 It's a vicious cycle and it's a very real thing."